2006 Spanish Grand Prix: Entrants

+Practice

+Three practice sessions were held before the Sunday race: two on Friday, both lasting 90 minutes, and one on Saturday for 60 minutes.
+The first session was led by Ferrari's Felipe Massa, the second by Honda's third driver Anthony Davidson and the third by Massa's teammate Michael Schumacher.

 Friday drivers

 The bottom 6 teams in the 2005 Constructors' Championship and Super Aguri were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.

-Practice and qualifying

-Three practice sessions were held before the Sunday race – two on Friday, and one on Saturday.
-The Friday morning and afternoon sessions each lasted 90 minutes; the third session, on Saturday morning, lasted for an hour.